bbugyi200/funky/README.md

 ![Create Alias #3](img/create3.png "Create Alias #3")

-This alias will then be stored in the current directory (the /home/bryan/ directory in this case) in the .localaliases file.
-If we were to look inside that file, this is what we would find:
+This alias will then be stored in the current directory (the `/home/bryan/` directory in this case) in a hidden file named `.localaliases`.
+If we were to look inside the `.localaliases` file, this is what we would find:
 ```
 Test='echo "This is a TEST!!!"'
 ```

 If I now run the `Test` command, it is redirected to the `LocalAlias` function once again.
-This time, however, the function reads the newly created entry in the .localaliases file, and runs the command that is associated with `Test`, like so:
+This time, however, the function reads the newly created entry in the `.localaliases` file and runs the command that is associated with `Test`, like so:

 ![final](img/final.png)